LoveDaisy/ice_halo_sim/cpp/README.md

 After building and running, you will get several `.bin` files that contain results of ray tracing, as well as several lines printed on the screen that describe crystal shapes.
-I have prepared pieces of Matlab codes for visualization those results.
+I have prepared several tools for visualization those results.
+Some are matlab codes.

+* Halo picture.
+There is a matlab tool for generating halo picture.
-`matlab/src/read_binary_result-example.m` reads the `.bin` files and plot the ray points.
+Script `matlab/src/read_binary_result-example.m` reads the `.bin` files and plot the ray tracing result.
 See [matlab](../matlab/) folder for details.

+  And there is also a C++ tool does the same thing.
+Please run `./bin/IceHaloRender <config-file> file1.bin [file2.bin ...]` for visualization.
+Just use the same configuration file as you run the simulation.
+I'd prefer this C++ tool than the matlab tool because it is much faster.

+* Crystals
-`matlab/src/plot_crystal-example.m` plots the shape of crystals.
+Script `matlab/src/plot_crystal-example.m` plots the shape of crystals.
 You can copy data from program output on screen.
 The lines start with `V:` indicate vertex data, and those start with `F:` indicate face data.
 See [matlab](../matlab/) folder for details.

 ## Configuration file

 This file containing all configurations.
 It uses JSON format.
-It must contain `sun`, `ray_number`, `max_recursion`, `crystal` fields.
 I choose [Rapidjson](http://rapidjson.org/index.html) to parse JSON file.

 ### Basic infomation for simulation